TISUnion/PrimeBackup/README.md

 Prime Backup also supports compression on stored data to further reduce disk usage

-For large and locally edited files, Prime Backup can optionally use CDC (Content-Defined Chunking) for better deduplication The file is split into content-defined chunks; each chunk is hashed and reused across backups when unchanged, only new chunk payloads are written as pack entries
+For large and locally edited files, Prime Backup can optionally enable file chunking for better deduplication.
+The file is split into multiple chunks, and each chunk is hashed.
+If a chunk's content hasn't changed, it can be reused across different backups, with only new chunk payloads written as pack entries

 Prime Backup stores common file types, including regular files, directories, and symbolic links; for these 3 types:

-- Regular file: Prime Backup calculates hashes (and size) If CDC is enabled, it stores the file as a chunked blob that references chunks; chunks are deduplicated individually, then new chunk payloads are compressed and stored as pack entries
+- Regular file: Prime Backup calculates hashes (and size) If chunking is enabled, it stores the file as a chunked blob that references chunks; chunks are deduplicated individually, then new chunk payloads are compressed and stored as pack entries
   Otherwise, it stores a direct blob; the whole file is deduplicated and compressed as a single unit File metadata such as mode, uid, and mtime are stored in the database
 - Directory: Prime Backup stores its information in the database